7 things to do in sky-high Singapore

 This includes Kuala Lumpur and Penang in Malaysia, and Bangkok in Thailand.
 Flying to Jakarta, Indonesia's capital, takes two hours, and it takes just over two hours to get to the Vietnamese capital of Ho Chi Minh.

 The best bit?
 These journeys can be ridiculously cheap.
 Expect to pay around £40 for a return to Ho Chi Minh, and £5 for the ferry journey to Bintan, Indonesia.

 Weather in Singapore

 One big benefit of living near the equator is that it never gets cold.
 The weather in Singapore is warm and humid all year round, and the mercury rarely dips below 22°C or rises above 33°C. If you're visiting between March and October, however, be aware that heat and humidity is higher during these months.

 |Maximum daytime temperature °C|

 |Sea temperature °C|

 The rainiest period is between October and January, but showers are normally short, sharp affairs.
 As well as the climate guide above, you can also see when we think is the very best time to go to Singapore to experience everything this enchanting city has to offer.

 Keen to experience the best of Singapore?
 While you can easily fly to this magnificent metropolis, why not book a cruise and tie a stop in Singapore into a wider, longer adventure at sea?
-Don't miss the latest deals on cruises with Marella in 2019/2020.
+Don't miss the latest deals on cruises with Marella for 2023/2024.